 ENJEUX ENVIRONMENT Synthetic fibres are made from fossil resources like oil The production process of synthetic fibres requires big quantities of water and energy.
 Also, a lot of chemicals are involved in production, increasing pollution during the process.
 During washing, synthetic fibres can be released into the ocean as microplastics which are another source of pollution, most notably in oceans.
-ETHICS • The production process of synthetic fibres requires the use of chemicals that can be harmful to the workers handling them.
-WeCare REQUIREMENTS In order to be less dependent on non-renewable fossil resources, the WeCare programme includes two fibres: recycled synthetic fibres and synthetic fibres from biomaterials.
+ETHICS The production process of synthetic fibres requires the use of chemicals that can be harmful to the workers handling them.
+WeCare REQUIREMENTS In order to be less dependent on non-renewable fossil resources, the WeCare programme includes recycled synthetic fibres .
 PIECES OF EVIDENCE Global Recycled Standard Global Recycled Standard (GRS) certified recycled synthetic fibres.
-REAL CLED TO THE REAL PROPERTY OF THE REAL PROPERTY Recycled Claim Standard (RCS) certified recycled synthetic fibres;
+RECTCLED TO RECTCLED TO RECTCL Recycled Claim Standard (RCS) certified recycled synthetic fibres;